Usage

 }

-return type then you don't need to Return Statement.
-With any other return type your function must exit by using a Return Statement.
+return type, you don't need to Return Statement.
+With any other return type, your function must exit using a Return Statement.
 The Return Statement determines the value returned to the caller from the function.
-The one exception to this rule (and their has to be an exception to make it a rule) is int main()
+The one exception to this rule (and there must be an exception to make it a rule) is int main()

 .
-If you don't explicitly have a Return Statement int int main()
+If you don't explicitly have a Return Statement in int main()

 for you.